someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 cd /var/www/html/wordpress && sudo mv wp-config-sample.php wp-config.php && sudo nano wp-config.php
 ```

-5.4 Refer to the items you changed above and change the appropriate text(in **bold**) as shown below:
+5.4 Refer to the items you changed above and change the appropriate text(in **bold**) as shown below

-(you will be editing in the nano file editor window)
+in the GNU nano 5.2.3 file editor window:

 ________________________________________________________________________